-Area border router (ABR): As we already know a router connects one or more areas to the OSPF backbone.
-When a router is located near the border between one or more Open Shortest Path First (OSPF) areas, such type of router is known as Area border router (ABR).
+An area border router (ABR) is a router that connects one or more areas to the OSPF backbone.
+When a router is located near the border between one or more Open Shortest Path First (OSPF) areas.

-To show the path to all networks the ABR will only send one router i.e. the default gateway route outside the area.
-ABR don’t send full route updates to other routers which will be time taking and complex process.
+To show the path to all networks, the ABR will only send one router, i.e., the default gateway route outside the area.
+ABR doesn’t send full route updates to other routers, which will be time time-consuming and complex process.

 Ex.
-As it is clear from the above diagram Router R2 is ABR
+As it is clear from the above diagram, Router R2 is an ABR

 ***IP Routing is NSF aware***